jaylittle/presentation-engine/README.md

 # Presentation Engine 5.0

 This repo is a journal of my quest to port the Presentation Engine code base to ASP.NET Core.
-So far, good.
+Current Status: Success!

 ### 1. What is the timeline for this?

-I am currently beta testing the MVP version on my two primary websites.
-Once all the kinks are worked out, I'll make an official release.
+I have officially completed beta testing the current version.
+Feel free to clone, build and install to your hearts content!

 ### 2. Would you recommend using this right now?

-Well I'm using it right now, but I've been known to do some stupid shit.
-It's not fully tested but it is relatively secure and performs like a bat out of hell.
+It screams like a bat out of hell and is relatively secure.
+If you don't like those things, don't use it now.

 ### 3. What the hell is this project anyway?

-Go here for more information and downloads of the current version.
-Both source and binary: http://jaylittle.com/article/view/presentation-engine
+My version of a basic blog.
+More info is available here:  http://jaylittle.com/article/view/presentation-engine

 ### 4. Your previous versions didn't have a license?
 What gives?